Kingsbury, London: History

 A congregation of Jews affiliated to the United Synagogue is first recorded in Kingsbury in 1939.
 In 1942 Eden Lodge at Kingsbury Green was registered for worship, becoming Kingsbury district synagogue in 1954.

 Local government

 In 1894, the area of the medieval ancient parish of Kingsbury was included in the urban district of Wembley.
 However, as Kingsbury had only three councillors on the urban district council to Wembley's nine, Kingsbury's councillors felt the needs of the area were not well-served.
 In 1900 Kingsbury became a separate urban district with six councillors.
 The new council was immediately involved in controversy and in 1906 it failed to make a rate or meet its financial commitments.
 Following an inquiry initiated by ratepayers, the councillors numbered nine, not halting fiscal accusations directed towards the initial three councillors.

 In 1934 the Kingsbury Urban District was abolished and merged once more in Wembley Urban District.
 The urban district became a municipal borough in 1937 and in 1965 the area became part of the London Borough of Brent.

+Since 2022, Kingsbury is part of the Kingsbury ward for elections to Brent London Borough Council.